Greek Orthodox Archdiocese of Thyateira and Great Britain

-The Archdiocese of Thyateira and Great Britain is an archdiocese of the Eastern Orthodox Church, part of the Ecumenical Patriarchate of Constantinople.
-Its present head is Archbishop Nikitas Loulias.
-Its jurisdiction covers those Orthodox Christians living in Great Britain, the Republic of Ireland, the Isle of Man, and the Channel Islands.
+The Archdiocese of Thyateira and Great Britain is an archdiocese of the Ecumenical Patriarchate of Constantinople in the Eastern Orthodox Church.
+The incumbent archeparch is Archbishop Nikitas (Loulias).
+Its jurisdiction covers those Orthodox Christians living in the United Kingdom, the Isle of Man, and the Channel Islands.
 The adherents are largely of Cypriot Greek descent, mainland Greek migrants and their descendants, and more recently native British converts along with a few Poles, Belarusians, and Ukrainians.
-It is also the largest Orthodox Archdiocese in the British Isles.
-The former archbishop, Gregorios, himself was a Cypriot whose ancestral village of Marathovounos, in the district of Famagusta, is occupied by the Turkish army.
+The episcopal seat is the Cathedral of Holy Wisdom (also known as Saint Sophia's) which is situated in London.

-Archdiocesan Administration
+Archdiocesan administration

-The Archdiocese is organised around the archbishop whose cathedra is located at the Cathedral of Holy Wisdom (also known as Saint Sophia's) in London.
-It one of the various metropolis' of the Ecumenical Patriarchate, established as part of the large expansion of Orthodox Metropolia in Western Europe, such as with Austria, Belgium, France, Germany, Italy, Sweden and Switzerland.
+The archdiocese is one of many metropolises of the Ecumenical Patriarchate.
+It was established as part of an expansion of Orthodox metropolises in Western Europe including Austria, Belgium, France, Germany, Italy, Sweden and Switzerland.
 The archbishop is considered the 'Primus inter pares' of the various Orthodox ecclesial bodies in the United Kingdom.
-The archbishop, therefore sits at the head of the Pan-Orthodox Episcopal Assembly of the British Isles and Ireland.
+The archbishop, therefore sits at the head of the Assembly of Canonical Orthodox Bishops of Great Britain and Ireland.
 The headquarters of the Archdiocese is at Thyateira House, in the Bayswater district of London.